aarushg94/RecipeBook/README.md

 # RecipeBook

-RecipeBook is what one refers to as a social web 2.0.
+RecipeBook is a social web 2.0.
 RecipeBook is a full stack web application with restful routing enabled via ExpressJS and NodeJS.

 It helps users create profiles, add & search recipes, have a discussion about it, like, up vote and comment on the same.
 The website consists of a login and registration system which provides a user centric dashboard.
 Analytics has been embedded with the application which is used to create a user profile vector in order to get user centric search results and suggestions for different users.